 You can also eat fruit pops (not citrus pops) and low fat or fat-free puddings.

 Bread & Cereals and Grains are recommended again if they are made with non-fat ingredients.

 Drink water, fruit juices (except citrus ones).
-Tea is an option, but be careful because your sensitivity levels for decaffeinated beverages might be elevated.
+Tea is an option, but be careful because your sensitivity levels for decaffeinated beverages may be raised.

-As we mentioned early high fiber diet reduces the risk of getting heartburn.
-Fibers also make you feel full, which decreases the chance of a person overeating.
+As we mentioned early in the article high fiber diet decreases the risk of getting heartburn.
+Fibers also make you feel full, which minimizes the chance of a person overeating.

 These are foods with a big amount of fibers, which you can add to your Gerd diet: